Legion of Doom: Development

 When the Challenge of the Superfriends season was originally conceived, it was named Battle of the Superheroes and featured the introduction of Captain Marvel to the Super Friends.
 The group that challenged the heroes was to be called the "League of Evil", led by Captain Marvel's nemesis Doctor Sivana.
-However, Filmation was producing Shazam! and The New Adventures of Batman which prevented the use of characters such as Mister Atom, King Kull, Beautia Sivana, Joker, Penguin, Mr. Freeze, and Catwoman.
+However, Filmation was producing Shazam! and The New Adventures of Batman which prevented the use of characters such as Mister Atom, King Kull, Beautia Sivana, The Joker, The Penguin, Mr. Freeze, and Catwoman.
 Early conceptual art drawn by Alex Toth also included Heat Wave, Poison Ivy, and Abra Kadabra.

 The Hall of Doom

 The Legion of Doom's headquarters was the Hall of Doom which was located in Slaughter Swamp (just outside Gotham City).
 The facility, which resembles Black Manta's helmet, could be lowered or raised above the swamp water's surface.
 It could fly or enter space using rockets.
 The Hall of Doom's mobility could be controlled through remote control helping the Legion to escape on several occasions.
 Its defenses included laser weapons and the ability to time travel.

 In "Doomsday" after Sinestro, Black Manta and Cheetah are abandoned by the rest of the Legion after they take control of a mental device, they use it to create another Hall of Doom, which attacks the original one and enables the Legion to be captured.

-In "History of Doom", the Hall is shown being constructed in a barn just after the Legion formed.
-Black Manta proposes that they have it in the ocean, Captain Cold proposes to have it underneath the polar ice caps, and Gorilla Grodd proposes that they have it in the jungle.
-As a compromise, Lex Luthor decides to have it within the waters of Slaughter Swamp as it is flown to that location.
+In "History of Doom", it is revealed that the Hall of Doom was placed in a swamp as a compromise between Black Manta, Captain Cold, and Gorilla Grodd, who respectively wanted it to be placed in the ocean, underneath the polar ice caps, and in a jungle.